hibbitts-design/docsify-this/README.md

 ### Looking for Even More Customization and Control?

 Docsify-This is intended as a quick way to display one or more remotely located Markdown files.
-To further customize the rendering of remote files, install your own instance of [Docsify-This](https://github.com/hibbitts-design/docsify-this) enabling GitHub Pages with the folder `/docs`.
+To further customize the rendering of remote files, fork/clone your own instance of [Docsify-This](https://github.com/hibbitts-design/docsify-this) on GitHub and enable GitHub Pages with the folder `/docs`.

 If you want to run Docsify-This on your own Websever, create a destination folder on your server and then copy the files within the Docsify-This folder `/docs` to your newly created server folder.

+You can also run Docsify-This on LMSs that support file libraries such as Canvas and Moodle.
+For example, here is a [Docsify-This instance on Canvas](https://canvas.instructure.com/courses/6321275/files/211083785/download).

+To host a Docsify-This instance on your LMS, do the following:
+1. Tap **Download** on the [Docsify-This repository page](https://github.com/hibbitts-design/docsify-this)
+2. Upload to your LMS file storage area, and unzip the upload file
+3. Based on your LMS, determine the external URL required to load the `index.html` file within the Docsify `Docs` folder.
+In Canvas, an example URL would look similar to `https://canvas.instructure.com/courses/6321275/files/211083785/download`.

 If you want to further customize and control the presentation of your Markdown content, especially when rendering multiple page sites, you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted web app is based on) and store all Markdown files within that site.
 You can learn more about the capabilities of Docsify itself at [Docsify.js.org](https://docsify.js.org).